Théo van Rysselberghe: Second trip to Morocco

-In November 1883 he left again, together with Frantz Charlet, for Tanger.
-During his stay of one year, he was in constant correspondence with Octave Maus, urging him to accept several new names for the first exhibition of "Les XX": Constantin Meunier, Alfred Verwee, William Merritt Chase.
-(He had met him in 1883 in Haarlem.)
+In November 1883 he left again for Tanger, together with Frantz Charlet, for Tanger.
+During his stay of one year, he was in constant correspondence with Octave Maus, urging him to accept several new names for the first exhibition of "Les XX": Constantin Meunier, Alfred Verwee, and William Merritt Chase, whom he had met in 1883 in Haarlem.)
 In April 1884 he visited Andalucia in the company of the American painter John Singer Sargent and the gentleman-painter Ralph Curtis.
 He also invited them to the exhibition in Brussels.
 This time, van Rysselberghe tried to surpass himself.
 His large, exotic painting Arabian phantasia, a theme introduced by Eugène Delacroix, is his best known work from this period.
 It is bathed in the harsh light of the hot Moroccan sun.
-From now on van Rysselberghe would be obsessed by light.
+From then on van Rysselberghe would be obsessed by light.
 But lack of funds forced him to return to Belgium at the end of October 1884.

 At the second show of Les XX in 1885 Théo van Rysselberghe showed his Arabian phantasia and other images and paintings from his second Moroccan trip, such as Abraham Sicsu (interpreter in Tanger) (1884).